davidmkwon/poetify_me_bot/README.md

 # poetify_me_bot
-A reddit bot that responds to its mentions with a generated poem for the specified category
+poetify_me_bot is a Reddit bot that responds to user mentions with an algorithmically generated random poem.
+The bot interacts with Reddit via PRAW and makes use of `nltk` and `pronouncing` for poem generation.

-Note that files that interact with Reddit via PRAW API are temporarily hidden in .gitingore as they contain sensitive information

 # screenshots